genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

     * `restrictUserName` specifies if the user's username is restricted as part of their password.
 Default: false.
     * `repeatCharacterRestrictSize` specifies the number of consecutive repeated characters that make a password restricted.
 If null or undefined, this assumes there is no limit.
 Default: null.
     * `passwordExpiryDays` specifies how many days before a password expires.
 If null or undefined, this assumes there is no limit.
 Default: null.
-    * `passwordExpiryNotificationDays` specifies how many days before their password expiry a user is notified.
-If null or undefined, a user is not notified in advance of their password expiry.
+    * `passwordExpiryNotificationDays` specifies how many days before password expiry a user is notified.
+If null or undefined, the user is not notified in advance of their password expiry.
 Default: null.

 ### retry
 The `retry` function enables you to configure settings for limiting the rate at which a user can retry passwords.
 You can set the following variables: